 The pair then left the stadium with the 19-year-old driving and the 20-year-old riding as a passenger.
 On their way home though, the driver lost control of the vehicle and crashed into a tree, killing both women.

 The parents of the passenger later filed suit against the owner of the stadium, Kraft Group, claiming they did not have enough security on hand to uphold a 2007 policy preventing ticketless underage individuals from consuming alcohol.

-Jason Stone and his team of Boston Personal Injury Lawyers recognize how difficult it can be to lose a loved one and hope the decision that was reached in this most recent case brings a sense of closure to the family of the victim.
+Jason Stone and his team of Massachusetts Personal Injury Lawyers recognize how difficult it can be to lose a loved one and hope the decision that was reached in this most recent case brings a sense of closure to the family of the victim.